Black Narrators You Should Be Listening To

 Janina Edwards

-Janina Edwards recorded her first audiobook in 1987, and hasn’t stopped since—she’s received two AudioFile Earphones awards for her skills.
+Janina Edwards recorded her first audiobook in 1987, and hasn’t stopped since—she’s received multiple AudioFile Earphones awards for her skills.

 The Secret Lives of Church Ladies